Murder of Andrew Dingwall: Murder phobia case

 Platts' 1954 murder of Andrew Dingwall indirectly contributed to another killing at Wowan in 1972.

 After Platts killed Dingwall, local 10-year-old boy Edward Brown developed foniasophobia - a phobia of being murdered.

 The phobia suffered by Brown led to him killing Bernard "Whacker" Kirton on 3 March 1972 by shooting him.
 In that case, Brown pleaded not guilty of murder but guilty of manslaughter on the grounds of diminished responsibility.

 The Crown accepted Brown's manslaughter plea and withdrew the charge of murder.

 At the conclusion of the two-day trial in Brisbane, Justice Charles Wanstall accepted the psychiatric evidence that Brown was in a state of severe phobic anxiety when he killed Kirton.

 A psychiatrist told the court Brown's murder phobia stemmed from a restricted home life and fears which commenced when Platts murdered Dingwall in 1954 which had grown to the extent that Brown believed murderers were at large in the community.

 By 1972, Platts had been released from gaol and was living with a family at Flaggy Rock.

 After being held on remand in Boggo Road Gaol, Brown was released on two years probation subject to him seeking psychiatric treatment.

 However, he remained in Brisbane for a time to undergo psychiatric treatment.
 Highly regarded in the Wowan community, Brown's release was met with plaudits from the town where Brown was captain of the local polocrosse team and was involved with the local show society and pony club.

 In an interview with Brisbane's Sunday Sun newspaper following his release, Brown explained that hearing accounts of the 1954 murder as a young child had been the trigger for his phobia which had haunted him ever since.

-According the Brown, Kirton had been taunting him for 18 months and then visited his home on 3 March 1972 where he began yelling abuse through his car window.
+According to Brown, Kirton had been taunting him for 18 months and then visited his home on 3 March 1972 where he began yelling abuse through his car window.
 Brown said he grabbed his gun for his own protection but doesn't remember firing it.

 In the interview, Brown said he had not only had to conquer his phobia, but also come to terms that it had led to him killing someone.